tobimadehin/yasm/README.md

 ## What's is YASM

-A lightweight state manager built on React hooks.
-No additional dependencies, no boilerplate code.
-Includes automatic localStorage persistence and real-time state synchronization.
+A lightweight state manager with zero additional dependencies, no boilerplate code.
+Leverages on localStorage for persistence.

 ## **Quick Start**